 Host IP: The management station IP where SNMP trap messages are sent to.
 Note: The trap function must be disabled before configuring the host IP.
 Deadband: To prevent traps from being triggered excessively by noise, a deadband can be set as the minimum interval between the triggers of two traps.

-Trap information contains details on the specific type of trap, which can table below.

-Specific type: be used to identify the event location.
-The specific type is shown in the
+Specific type: Trap information contains details on the specific type of trap, which can be used to identify the event location.
+The specific type is shown in the table below.